Regis College Senior Honors Program

 serve as links to the past—that which was once alive is now dead, yet still present.
 The once-living being can still be interacted with through their spectral representative.
 A look at the interaction between a ghost and its witness reveals not only truths about the past, but important details about the witness’ interaction with the past.
 Because the past that comes back to haunt is frequently a painful or traumatic one, a look into trauma theory helps inform the development of ghosts in creative narratives.
 In this thesis, I will be looking at three typical responses to the appearance of a ghost, and how those responses speak to the effect traumatic memory has upon the trauma survivor.
 The witness to a ghost within a work of fiction has the choice to respond with fear, with desire, or in rarer cases, with a neutral, non-emotive reaction.

 Date of Award

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Nordini, Gina, "Haunted by History: Interpreting Traumatic Memory Through Ghosts in Film and Literature" (2016).
-All Regis University Theses.
+Regis University Student Publications.
 798.